bhanupratapys/dnswarden/README.md

 ## [Custom filter](https://dnswarden.com/customfilter.html) DNS is live, try it out [here](https://dnswarden.com/customfilter.html).

 ### Just a normal privacy oriented DNS service with the ability to block ads, trackers, malware, and phishing.
-We provide an uncensored DNS aswell
+We provide an uncensored DNS as well

 ## Features